livechat/livechat-public-docs/README.md

 versionGroup: "foo"
 ```

 The last step is to add the `versionGroup` and the specified `version` inside your article.
 Please, also remember to add `versionGroup` to all the siblings (all documents within the same subcategory).
 You don't have to specify `version` for them, but `versionGroup` is required.

-## Development
+### Adding a new version

+Run this command to automatically create folders and files for a new version of the API documentation.

+`new` e.g. `npm run version -- --type=new --newVersion=3.5 --fromVersion=3.1` (create new version 3.5 based on files from 3.1)

+Options:

+- `--group`: (default: DEFAULT), for chat widget use `--group=chat-widget`
+- `--exclude`: e.g. `--exclude=agent-chat-api,customer-chat-api`

+### Changing the stable version

+Run this command to automatically change the stable version of the API documentation.
+All the necessary files and folders will be created, moved, and deleted.

+`make-stable` e.g. `npm run version -- --type=make-stable --newVersion=3.3 --exclude=customer-chat-api` (make version 3.3 stable, current stable version will become legacy)

+Options:

+- `--group`: (default: DEFAULT), for chat widget use `--group=chat-widget`
+- `--exclude`: e.g. `--exclude=agent-chat-api,customer-chat-api`

-## Structure
+## Support & Feedback

-## Basic Concepts
+Please let us know if you have any thoughts on making this collection complete.
+We are eager to make the documentations better and better!
+Drop us a line at developers@livechatinc.com or submit a pull request.